Hongyil1/Website-Database-Interaction-Tool/README.md

 -db is the name of the database you want to create or use (if already exist) -tb is the name of table

 **For Sqlite version:**
 ```
 sudo python3 Main_SQLite.py -db mysqlite -tb my_table -f Final_result.csv
 ```
+-db is the database file name
+-tb is the table name
+-f is the file you want to input to your database

 5. Operate in the webpage

 ## Authors